IABTechLab/uid2docs/api/README.md

 For UID2 definitions, ID types, guiding principles, components, and other conceptual details, see [UID2 Overview](../README.md).

-This page provides the following information required for you to get started with the UID2 API:
+This page provides general information required for you to get started with the UID2 API.

+It includes:

 * [Contact Info](#contact-info)
 * [API Versions](#api-versions)
 * [Email Address Normalization](#email-address-normalization)